 In 2009, Gregory Hinton became interested in a recent Ebay auction where the famous shirts from the film "Brokeback Mountain" had been purchased by a collector.
-Gregory worked with the buyer and arranged for the long-term loan of the shirts to the Autry National Center in Los Angles.
+Gregory worked with the collector and arranged for the long-term loan of the shirts to the Autry National Center in Los Angles.

 Gregory also placed a call to then IGRA president Brian Helander and upon learning that there was an actual archives of gay rodeo artifacts, worked, at the request of President Helander, to formulate an agreement between the Autry and IGRA.
 Gregory and Patrick went to work to have much of the existing archives donated to the Autry for permanent storage, in a proper environment, and available to historical researchers.
-The first transfer of about half of the archives occurred on July 22, 2009.
+The transfer of about half of the archives to the Autry occurred on July 22, 2009.

 Near the beginning of 2011, with Patrick Terry's approval, Brian Rogers took over the position of IGRA Archives Chairman.
 A search was begun to find a better storage location for the remainder of the archives.